This full loop has an easy start, then a steep climb, then a moderate descent back to the junction that includes two or three sections of steep trail.

 Hiking Trail Description

-Ashokan High Point is a very popular destination for casual day hikers and overnight campers.
-Its hiking trails have a unique mix of ease and difficulty, beauty and ruggedness, views, geology, and other elements that keep this route pleasant and rewarding the whole way through.
+The Ashokan High Point trail is a very popular trail for casual hikers and overnight campers.
+The trails here have a unique mix of ease and difficulty, beauty and ruggedness, views and geology, and other elements that keep this route pleasant and rewarding the whole way through.

 You can expect this mountain to be busy year round, particularly the two trail sections that lead directly to the summit.

 I usually avoid popular spots at weekends so I tried to mitigate the likelihood of running into too many people by planning this Saturday outing as a sunset-summit-hike.
 I started hiking around 3:30 pm with sunset due around 6:30 pm.
-Even so the trail was quite busy with people finishing up their hikes.
+Even so, the trail proved to be quite busy with people finishing up their day hikes.

 The Kanape trailhead was closed earlier this year while the DEC made significant improvements to the parking area.